Last Updated on 17 December, 2020 by Veronica

 Tour of the Third Reich

 The visit ends with the protest in Rosenstrasse.
-These protests were a series of non-violent demonstrations, on Rosenstrasse Street between February and March 1943.
-They were carried out by a group of women who ended up saving the lives of their Jewish husbands.
+These protests were a series of non-violent demonstrations on Rosenstrasse Street between February and March 1943.

 Book your tour with a guide and learn more about the Third Reich.

-Where to eat typical German food in Berlin?
+Where to Eat Typical German Food in Berlin?

 We ate at Augustiner, a brewery that was born in Munich in 1328 and is a classic.
 Fer asked for a one-kilo knuckle (we shared a little).
-Here they make it roasted, as is typical in the south of the country.
-In the north, it is usually cooked in boiling water and not so yummy, hehe.

 For dessert: apple strudel.